tensorwerk/hangar-py/docs/concepts.rst

 making up an individual ``Sample``.
 It is important to remember that all data needed to fully describe a single ``sample`` in a ``Dataset`` may consist of information spread across any number of ``Arraysets``.
-To define a ``Arrayset`` in Hangar, we need only provide:
+To define a ``Arrayset`` in Hangar, we only need to provide:

 * a name
 * a type